19 Things You Should Do All Day Long for Better Sleep Tonight

 11 p.m.
 Complete darkness

 That means turning your digital alarm clock toward the wall and turning off your cell phone.
 They emit light that can keep your brain awake.
 Plus, if you wake up in the middle of the night, you won’t start watching the minutes go by, which just makes you more anxious and aroused.
 Now, off to dreamland.
-Check out these 22 other ways you’re probably sleeping wrong.
+Check out these sleep tricks that actually work.